MichaIng/DietPi-Docs/docs/user-guide_install.md

 To follow this tutorial, you will need the next hardware list:

  - A Raspberry Pi, Odroid or other SBC - open [the list of all supported SBC](../hardware-supported_sbc/)
- - An SD card of at least 4 Gb, and a way to read it on your computer (integrated slot or external SD card reader)
+ - An SD card of at least 4 GiB, and a way to read it on your computer (integrated slot or external SD card reader)
  - Optional: Ethernet (network) cable

 _Note_: Following this guide you could make the installation without using a monitor or keyboard connected to your single board computer (known as headless).